Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 If you recognize these symptoms, your update likely caused the wipe:

-- Programs behave like they’ve been freshly installed.
+- ❗Programs behave like they’ve been freshly installed, asking for initial setup.

 Immediate Steps to Take After Windows Update Wipes Your Computer

 When you realize your files are gone, timing matters.
-Taking the right steps early increases your success rate with recovery tools.
+Taking the right steps early increases your success rate with recovery tools because it prevents "data overwriting."

 The more you use your PC, the more likely new data can overwrite recoverable files.
 So take a breath and slow down.